Get Involved Outside the Classroom to Thrive

 I am the third daughter in a family of five children (in Korea, the third daughter has special significance).
 This means, from childhood I have learned how to survive in a competitive environment.
 I thank my parents for raising us in a family that has always thought “outside of the box.”
 My mother emigrated to the U.S. after marrying my father and so I have always felt that I never fit into any one category and that demographics were just rules waiting to be broken.
 I didn’t realize I was different from other students until college when I became known for asking the “international” questions.

-Flash forward to 2013.
-After having worked for five years in culture and language training, a visit to the Philippines provides a “eureka” moment.
+Flash forward: After having worked for five years in culture and language training, a visit to the Philippines provides a “eureka” moment.
 I realize that I have a responsibility to use the education and skills I have gained to help those from southern countries without similar access.
 My plan is to do this one of two ways: start my own business or reach a position in a company that might have the power to influence change.
 Either way, I knew I needed more skills and contacts and an MBA (as advised from a few of my executive students) was an attractive answer.

 Dream career: Managing my own social entrepreneurial enterprise in which every step of the value chain contributes to social good.
 I have several projects in the making, so please stay tuned!